-As you might be aware of, we’ve been doing Nokia 6 coverage since its first flash sale.
-We had our first impression and brief review on the Nokia 6 already, in this article, we’re going to share some more of our experience with the Nokia 6 Camera, Gaming, day to day user experience and Battery in this post.
+As you might be aware, we’ve been doing Nokia 6 coverage since its first flash sale.
+We had our first impression and a brief review on the Nokia 6 already, in this article.

-Note: We have been using the Nokia 6 for over five days now.
+Note: We have been using the Nokia 6 for over seven days now.
 So after playing with it, here is what we feel about the Nokia 6.

 1) Camera Performance of the Nokia 6

-Let’s start the article going on with the camera performance of the Nokia 6.
-Specs wise, the Nokia 6 rocks a 16MP camera at the back of the phone, paired with an 8MP sensor on the front.
-Both the cameras come with a f/2.0 aperture size.
+Let’s start the article with the camera performance of the Nokia 6.
+Specs-wise, the Nokia 6 rocks a 16MP camera at the back of the phone, paired with an 8MP sensor on the front.
+Both the cameras come with an f/2.0 aperture size.

-However, when you capture landscape images, the images lack details and the dynamic range is just okay.
-Night shots though has more noise which we were expecting from the camera.
+However, when you capture landscape images, the images lack details, and the dynamic range is just okay.
+Although Night shots have more noise which we were expecting from the camera.

-Coming to the camera app, it doesn’t offer a good HDR mode, as a result, the images lack details.
-And the camera app tends to add more contrast to the images at the edges.
+Coming to the camera app, it doesn’t offer an excellent HDR mode.
+As a result, the images lack details.
+And the camera app tends to add more contrast to the pictures at the edges.

-Overall, the camera performance of the Nokia 6 is mediocre and the fact that it goes against the likes of Moto G5 Plus and Honor 6X which are really better phones when it comes to camera performance.
+Overall, the camera performance of the Nokia 6 is mediocre, and the fact that it goes against the likes of Moto G5 Plus and Honor 6X are better phones when it comes to camera performance.

 Day-to-Day Real Life Performance

 Right from the start of the device, the device exhibited some lag.
-Even while unlocking the smartphone, there’s a litter stutter but there is no hanging of the device or serious lag.
+Even while unlocking the smartphone, there’s a litter stutter, but there is no hanging of the device or severe lag.

-Furthermore, the RAM management also needs some work.
-The device can not keep more than seven apps in memory, and if you want to play games while multitasking it shows sign of slow down which is expected from the processor.
-But on a general performance side, it is a decent phone for day to day use.
+Furthermore, RAM management also needs some work.
+The device cannot keep more than seven apps in memory, and if you want to play games while multitasking it shows signs of slowing down, which I was expecting from the processor.
+But on the general performance side, it is a decent phone for day-to-day use.

-We found that the performance on the Moto G5 Plus and the Xiaomi Redmi Note 4 is buttery smooth and both the phones exceed our expectation in this department.
-Overall the Nokia 6 can be used as a daily driver but if you are performance enthusiast the Nokia 6 may not appeal to you.
+We found that the performance on the Moto G5 Plus and the Xiaomi Redmi Note 4 is buttery smooth and both the phones exceed our expectations in this department.
+Overall the Nokia 6 can be used as a daily driver, but if you are a performance enthusiast, the Nokia 6 may not appeal to you.

 Nokia 6 Gaming & Benchmark Review